appelo/waves2026/_pages/registration.md

 *All payments are made in Canadian dollars.
 The amounts in Euros and USD are estimates based on the exchange rates posted by Bank of Canada on Mar 17, 2026.*

+*Please note that lunches are not included in the registration fees.*

 ### Travel support: